LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 OEM may create custom service as plugin for extracting proprietary logic without modification SDL core code.

+Add additional service OpenSource SDL can implement layer of for providing RESTfull API for web applicaitons that will work with SDL via CloudTransportAdapter.

 ## Proposed solution
 ![New design approach](../assets/proposals/nnnn-split_policies/new_design.png)